garfieldbanks/MonsterSanctuaryMods/README.md

 - Fixes the issue of the original mod which prevented certain essential items from being received.
 - Rewards from monster battles and the items in chests are randomly selected from items you don't already have.
 Once you have all items, you'll receive items with the lowest quantity in your inventory.
 ### MyTweaks
+- These tweaks can be individually enabled/disabled in the in-game mods menu.
 - Any level badge can be used to level any monster up to the same level as your current max level monster.
 - Unlimited gold and unlimited item use.
 - Doors and sliders are initially open.
 The two doors necessary to trap the champion monster in the underworld can still be toggled open & closed.
 Everything else can only be opened (if installed mid playthrough), not closed.
 So feel free to interact with every switch you see to see if it triggers any events.
 Most of the time it will just do nothing because the door is already open.